30 September Movement: Series of inconsistencies

-Throughout the coup attempt, the PKI utilized the broadcast system a total of four times, greatly limiting their presentation of the movement to the public.
-Each broadcast was also inconsistent and clashing.

 The first statement reported the movement's capture of the generals and their intent to act against the sympathizers of the Council of Generals.
 After five hours, the PKI released its second statement revealing the names of the deputy commanders under Lieutenant Colonel Untung.
 The third broadcast, "Decision No. 1", listed the 45 members of the Indonesian Revolution Council.
 The fourth broadcast then declared Untung as the highest-ranking official and any higher member was to be demoted.

 Roosa argues that the broadcasts provided an inconsistent face to the public; and thus, they obtained little public support.
 The broadcasts were self-contradictory, as they oscillated between protecting Sukarno and disposing of him due to his unwillingness to support the movement.
 In the end, the broadcasts were ineffective and provided no assistance to the coup.

-As to the movement itself, Roosa concludes that it was led by Sjam, in collaboration with Aidit, but 'not' the PKI as a whole, together with Pono, Untung and Latief.
+As to the movement itself, Roosa concludes that it was led by Sjam, in collaboration with Aidit, but not the PKI as a whole, together with Pono, Untung and Latief.
 Suharto was able to defeat the movement because he knew of it beforehand and because the Army had already prepared for such a contingency.
 He says Sjam was the link between the PKI members and the Army officers, but lack of coordination was a major reason for the failure of the movement.